 Ms Minkhorst has taught all levels of ballet and pointe technique, repertoire classes, conducted rehearsals for performances, and taught in the Teacher Training Program.
 She has toured Manitoba and neighbouring provinces with Concert Hour Ballet, the School’s performing group, and presented lectures about dance and dance training in Manitoba public schools

-Prior to taking over the directorship of the RWB School, Ms Minkhorst recognized the importance and the need for the RWB School Professional Division Ballet Academic Program to have integrated academics and ballet training.
-She subsequently developed, pursued and implemented a supportive academic/dance structure with Winnipeg school divisions, middle schools and high schools.
-Her work in this area continues to inform the present model of the Ballet Academic Program and its academic partnerships to this day, allowing the students to attain a strong academic education concurrently with their professional dance training.
+Prior to taking over the Directorship of the RWB School, Ms Minkhorst recognized the importance and need for the RWB School Professional Division Ballet Academic Program to have integrated academics and ballet training.
+She subsequently developed, and implemented a supportive academic/dance structure in partnership with Winnipeg school divisions for both middle years and high school students.

 Ms Minkhorst has accepted engagements to work as a guest teacher and adjudicator for dance festivals and dance competitions across Canada and the United States.
-She has been a member of the jury for the Youth America Grand Prix in New York, the Prix de Lausanne, the Japan Grand Prix and the Tanzolymp in Berlin, Germany.
+She has been a member of the jury for the Youth America Grand Prix in New York, the Prix de Lausanne, the Japan Grand Prix, and the Tanzolymp in Berlin, Germany.

 Under her direction the RWB School has continued to produce notable dancers including: Sophia Lee, RWB Principal Dancer; Saeka Shirai, RWB second soloist and silver medal winner in Varna IBC 2016’ Jesse Fraser, Zurich Ballet; Zach Rogers, Praque Ballet; and Ryan Booth , Vienna State Ballet.